Hello there, hope your holiday preparation is going well.

 We don’t own an artificial tree and I suggest you DO NOT buy one if you have no place to store it later.
-If you’re debating buying fresh or artificial, go on to The Queen of Green and learn how to choose your eco-friendly tree depending on your situation.
+If you’re debating buying fresh or artificial, do your research and learn how to choose your eco-friendly tree depending on your situation.

 The Holidays are also about catching up with yourself, so schedule time for that purpose.
 Between your office party, time with friends, shopping and family parties, it’s easy to forget yourself.

 Most importantly, don’t fret too much about getting everything done and looking perfect.
 People will remember time spent with you, not necessarily what your decor was about.

 Take time to relax, enjoy the good food, congratulate yourself on all your accomplishments and celebrate with your loved ones.